browserengineering/book/book/chrome.md

 One way to go to another page is by clicking on a link.
-But most browsers also allow you to type into the address bar to visit a new URL, if you happen to know the URL off-hand.
+But most browsers also allow you to type into the address bar to visit a new URL, if you happen to know the URL.

 Take a moment to notice the complex ritual of typing in an address: